 If you’re like us and have an older dog that has lost his or her eyesight and hearing (our dog Boss is 17 years old and has problems with both), you can add landscape lighting to help you keep an eye on your pets at night.
 Our landscape lighting helps us find Boss in the yard when he doesn’t hear (or chooses not to hear) when we’re calling him inside.

 Beware of Certain Plants

-Perhaps most important to remember is that some plants such as Azaelas can be poisonous to animals.
+Perhaps most important to remember is that some plants such as Azaelas, Boxwood, Yew and others can be poisonous to animals.
 Check out this list and contact us for help in selecting the right plants for your yard and your pets.

 How do your pets interact with your landscaping?
 Share your stories with us in the comments section below.